 ▲ Snijders-Rockox House Museum Aristocratic 17th-century home with impressive art, furniture, and delightful garden courtyard.

-▲ ModeMuseum (MoMu) Rotating exhibits showcasing contemporary Belgian fashion and designers, and home of the Antwerp Fashion Academy (closed through 2019).
+▲ ModeMuseum (MoMu) Rotating exhibits showcasing contemporary Belgian fashion and designers, and home of the Antwerp Fashion Academy (closed through fall 2020).

 ▲ Museum aan de Stroom (MAS) Displays focusing on Antwerp's and Belgium's history of trade and cultural exchange — plus a rooftop viewpoint.

 Musical Instruments Museum Well-presented exhibits of instruments and old music manuscripts.